Charts components with Map components

 view.hitTest(screenPoints).then(getFeatures);

 4. Lastly, get the features from the hit test.
-Within the function, get the selected feature's OID (in this case, the attribute is ObjectId) and assign it to the scatterplot element's selection data.
+Within the function, get the selected feature's OID (in this case, the attribute is ObjectId) and assign it to the chart element's selection data.

 Use dark colors for code blocksCopy